mrismanaziz/Reforestation/README.md

-## I got fired from a florist, apparently I took too many leaves.
+## I used to work in a shoe recycling shop.
+It was sole destroying.